Words by Simon Difford

 Ludicrously named drinks presented on a large-format illustrated menu, preferably with a cock and bull story as to the bars origins and its imaginary location.
 Cocktail names should be strange and dangerous, evoking fear and humour, such as Missionary's Downfall, Scorpion, Shark's Bite, Shark's Tooth, Suffering Bastard, Scorpion, Voodoo I Do, Tahitian Honey Bee and Zombie.

-The cocktail ingredients used by Donn Beach established a set of ingredients that shouts tiki.
-Firstly, the majority of tiki drinks are rum based and strong - as much as 150ml of alcohol, perhaps some of it overproof.
+Tiki/tropical cocktails are based on a set of ingredients that shout tiki established by Donn Beach.
+Firstly, the majority of tiki drinks are rum-based and strong - as much as 150ml of alcohol, perhaps some of it overproof.
 Next comes citrus (lime, lemon, grapefruit, orange) balanced with sweet liqueurs (think amaretto, maraschino, curaçao, falernum, apricot bandy etc.), honey or flavoured sugar syrups (orgeat, grenadine, passion fruit etc.).
 Some tropical fruit such as guava, kiwi, passion fruit, mango or banana don't go amiss.
 And perhaps a dash of bitters, Angostura or Pimento fit the theme best.
 Remembering the rum punch routes of tropical cocktails, spices such as nutmeg, cinnamon and clove also play an important part in many a tiki cocktail.

 Blend or shake rather than stir sums up tiki mixing techniques.
 The roar of a blender and sound of shakers in action are part of a tiki bar's atmosphere.
 A place where crushed, rather than block ice, is king and speakeasies with their quietly jangling stirred drinks seem staid and boring in comparison.